-The SABER facility is being proposed as a replacement for the FFTB.
+The SABER facility is being proposed for the relocation of the FFTB.
 The preceding descriptions show there would be a wide variety of science at SABER ranging from advanced accelerator research to solid state physics to laboratory astrophysics.
-This world-class science can only be performed with the unique SLAC electron and positron beams, and SLAC is uniquely placed to realize these opportunities by constructing SABER.
+This world-class science can only be performed with the unique SLAC electron and positron beams, and SLAC is uniquely positioned to realize these opportunities by constructing SABER.